sjuncal11/appscale/README.md

 It supports the Python, Java, PHP, and Go Google App Engine platforms.

-To find out more visit http://appscale.com
+## Why Use AppScale?
+Our goal with AppScale is to provide an open-source cloud platform that you can use to deploy your Google App Engine applications on clusters and clouds of your choice.

 ## Official Documentation
 https://github.com/AppScale/appscale/wiki

-## Latest Release ##
-The latest stable release is AppScale 2.3.1, released in April, 2015.
-Feature requests and pull requests gladly welcomed.

-## Mailing List ##
+To find out more visit http://appscale.com

+## Community and support
+### Community Group
-Join the mailing list for announcements, help, and to discuss cloud research: http://groups.google.com/group/appscale_community
+Join the community Google Group for announcements, help, and to discuss cloud research: http://groups.google.com/group/appscale_community

-## IRC ##
+### IRC
 Also, join us on #appscale on freenode if you have questions, suggestions, comments, or just want to say hi! http://webchat.freenode.net/?channels=appscale&uio=d4

-## Why Use AppScale? ##
-Our goal with AppScale is to provide an open-source cloud platform that you can use to deploy your Google App Engine applications on clusters and clouds of your choice.

-## Screen Shots ##
+## Screen Shots
 ![AppScale Dashboard Screenshot](http://www.appscale.com/wp-content/uploads/2014/06/appscale-screenshot.png)

-## Sponsors ##
+## Sponsors
 Google

 IBM Research